rails/rails/guides/source/api_app.md

 The Basic Configuration
 -----------------------

-If you're building a Rails application that will be an API server first and foremost, you can start with a more limited subset of Rails and add in features as needed.
+If you are building a Rails application that will be an API server first and foremost, you can start with a more limited subset of Rails and add in features as needed.